the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [5.17.0.1] 2024-11-21 =

+* Tweak - Introduced filter `tec_tickets_rest_api_archive_results` that gives the ability to filter out the tickets being provided to the REST API archive.
+* Security - Prevent Tickets from showing through REST API to unauthorized requests.
+[SVUL-9]

 = [5.17.0] 2024-11-19 =

 * Version - Event Tickets 5.17.0 is only compatible with Event Tickets Plus 6.1.1 or higher.